 A Double storey extension adds living space to both the ground and first floor of your home, you get the same benefits on the ground floor as a single extension, but usually without the option of roof glazing.
 The first floor can then add bedrooms, bathrooms, en-suites etc. A good architect or architectural designer will be able to give you the right advice and options.

-If you want rooms and know where they should go, you need to be able to access them, have light/ventilation and means of escape.
-With two stories, the planning limitations have to be considered, as the size and scale means it has to be designed to fit with its environment.
+If you know where you want the new rooms you need consider how you will access them, the light/ventilation and means of escape.
+With two stories, the planning limitations must be considered, as the size and scale mean it will have to be designed to fit with its current environment.
 The regulations are stricter, specifically about fire escape and structure.
-You need to decide what you want to gain from the build, what you are willing to sacrifice, and how much you have to spend.
-Site checks should be carried out on shared boundaries, partywall, mains sewers and is it a listed building or in a conservation area.
+You need to decide what you want to gain from the build, what you are willing to sacrifice, and how much you have available to spend.
+Site checks should be carried out on shared boundaries, party walls, mains sewers and if it is a listed building or in a conservation area.

 Double storey extensions generally need planning permission, as the permitted development rights only permit small sizes.
 There are a lot of things to consider before submitting a planning application, how it impacts the street scene, does it enhance character, does it have negative effect on the neighbours, does it affect light/privacy/amenity.
 These are the things the planning officer will be checking whilst making their decision.

-Our design consultants will give you the best advice on how to achieve your requirements with the best chance of securing planning approval.
+Our design technicians will give you the best advice on how to achieve your requirements with the most likely chance of securing planning approval.
 We will prepare and submit the application on your behalf, then act as your agent, talking directly with the council throughout the application.
 Click here to see our Planning Permission Guide.